What are the benefits of partnering with Age UK Barnet?

 Your staff could get involved in our events throughout the year, such as our annual volunteer party/volunteer social events and our Christmas lunch for clients.
 By sponsoring an event you help us with the costs, for example, food and decorations, and in return get some great PR and local media coverage.

 Display a collection tin

 Could you display a collection tin in your office or shop?
-This would help us to collect much needed donations to ontinue our vital work in Anytown.
+This would help us to collect much needed donations to continue our vital work in Barnet.